How to Be Kinder to Yourself, Simply.

-Most people struggle with self-judgmental thoughts, it’s really very common!
+Most people struggle with self-judgmental thoughts.
 There’s a curious thing about these thoughts: if someone else were as mean to us as we are to ourselves, we would not let them get away with it.
-And yet, not only do we allow these self-judgments to be internally spoken—often, we believe them.
+And yet, not only do we allow these self-judgments to be internally spoken – often, we believe them.

-It is possible, however, to cultivate more kindness for yourself, accepting yourself no matter what—even if you mess up, even if you're imperfect.
+It is possible, however, to cultivate more kindness for yourself, even accepting yourself no matter what—even if you mess up, even if you're imperfect.
+Because we all are!

-I’ve recorded a new guided meditation that cultivates this kind of self-compassion in the Ten Percent Happier app, influenced by my own practice and by Mindful Self-Compassion, a program construct that was originally developed by researcher Kristin Neff and psychotherapist Chris Germer.
+One thing that has helped me is Mindful Self-Compassion, a program developed by researcher Kristin Neff and psychotherapist Chris Germer.
 Here, I’ll explore how the three elements of mindfulness, compassion, and the recognition of our shared humanity can help you work with your inner critic and cultivate more kindness for yourself.

 1. Mindfulness: Notice Judgment